thienannguyen-cv/Experiments-of-Cohesive-Convergence-Group/README.md

-# Experiments-of-Cohesive-Convergence-Group
+# Experiments of Cohesive-Convergence Group
-Evidence of Cohesive Convergence Groups in Neural Network Optimization
+Evidence of Cohesive-Convergence Groups in Neural Network Optimization